 These numbers can also be readily obtained by solving a recurrence equation .

-Consider the involution reversion, , which maps a nonzero complex number to its reciprocal.
+Consider reversion, , an involution that maps a nonzero complex number to its reciprocal.
 Let be the unit circle given by the equation or , with .
 It is easy to see that maps the interior of to its exterior and vice versa; that is, iff .
 Moreover, iff .
 Reversion maps the number into the number , where is the conjugate of .
 Considering a complex number as a point in the complex plane, if a point is close to the origin, its reversion is far away, and vice versa.

-The involution inversion, , is similar to reversion.
+Inversion, , is an involution similar to reversion.
 For inversion, and are collinear for nonzero .
 The point inverts to the point .

 Generalized Circles and Ellipses